 I’d hate for my experience on earth to be lived with a heart containing animosity towards fellow human beings.

 We may act like different races are different species due to the irrational inventions of some power hungry ancestors of the human race, but I don’t want that confusion to make me equally disillusioned about our shared humanity.
+All humans are beautiful to me.

 So to be terribly honest, generally speaking there is a place inside me where I’m watching my back around white men.

-White men have contributed in many noteworthy ways to the world that I so love, through western architecture, modern infrastructure, avant garde cuisine, philosophical thought, computer technology… just a few examples.
+White men have contributed in many noteworthy ways to the world that I so love, through western architecture, modern infrastructure, avant garde cuisine, philosophical thought, technology… just a few examples.